 Making the Macaroons

-Add dollops of the macaroon mixture to a lined baking tray.
+Add dollops of the macaroon mixture on a lined baking tray.
 I like using a small ice cream scoop to do this part as it can be quite sticky.
 Here’s the one I recommend from Amazon (affiliate link).

 Common Questions